awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 **Solution:** You might see this error in runtime\.log when the deployment fails\.
 This error occurs if a Lambda function in the AWS IoT Greengrass group cannot access the `/usr` directory in the core's file system\.

-You can confirm that this is is the case by checking `GGCanary.log` for additional errors\.
+You can confirm that this is the case by checking `GGCanary.log` for additional errors\.
 If the Lambda function cannot access the `/usr` directory, `GGCanary.log` will contain the following error:

 ```
 [ERROR]-standard_init_linux.go:207: exec user process caused "no such file or directory"